Robotics-lessons/term2-slam-project/README.md

 It stores the robot xacro and gazebo files: new_robot.xacro and slam_project.gazebo.

 #### 4. scripts folder
-It stores these shell script files: rtab_run and rtab_run.
+It stores these shell script files:
+  I. rtab_run: a shell script to launch kitchen-dinning world II. rtab_run1: a shell script to launch rooms-objects world

 #### 5. meshes folder
 It stores the laser and RBG-D camera dae files: hokuyo.dae and kinect.dae